 \section{Theoretical Results}

-In this section, we derive the statistical error rate for estimation of the true parameter vector, $\bpsi^*$, in a gamma frailty illness-death model with non-convex penalty, specifically in high-dimensional settings where $d > n$ with a sparsity level denoted $\|\bpsi^*\|_{0} = s$.
-The result extends the statistical rate for penalized estimators of \citet{loh2015regularized} to more complex non-convex loss functions having heavy-tailed properties.
-To do so, we establish a set of sufficient conditions covering a large class of parametric gamma-frailty illness-death models, and verify the conditions for several common model specifications.
+In this section, we derive the statistical error rate for estimation of the true parameter vector $\bpsi^*$ in a gamma frailty illness-death model with non-convex penalty, encompassing high-dimensional settings where $d > n$ with sparsity level denoted $\|\bpsi^*\|_{0} = s$.
+This work builds on the framework of \citet{loh2015regularized}, extended to the additional complexities of parametric gamma-frailty illness-death models.
+We develop a set of sufficient conditions for this setting under which we prove the statistical rate, and verify that such conditions hold with high probability under several common model specifications.

 This statistical investigation focuses on the estimator